 Chamber Choir – G05X12CCH Audition required

-Contemporary A Cappella – G05X12ECA sem 1 and/or 2 Basic Audition – Contact Mrs. Morin
+Contemporary A Cappella – G05X12ECA sem 1 and/or 2 Basic (easy!)
+Audition – Contact Mrs. Morin

 Contact Mrs. Morin at email@example.com if you have any issues adding choir to your schedule for next year.

-Most choir members take choir every semester of their high school career and most graduate with honors and distinction.
+Most choir members take choir every year of their high school career and most graduate with honors or honors with distinction for those who are selected for All-State.
 The majority pursue other areas of study after high school but gain the benefits of dedication to a performing group when applying to college or for scholarships.